Proven-Paradox/shaper-system/Handbook.md

 Cost: 3 MP (Upkeep 1 HP)
 Damage: x1
 Effect: If this Attack succeeds, you also [Grab](#grab) the target.
-Scaling: At Hero Tier 2, you may increase the cost of this Ability by 5 HP to increase its damage multiplier by 1.
+Scaling: At Hero Tier 2, you may increase the cost of this Ability by 5 HP to increase its Damage Multiplier by 1.
 When you increase its cost this way, treat this as a Tier 2 Ability.
 The cost increase only affects the initial use of the Ability; its Upkeep is unchanged.
 Description: Moving in to grapple with foes.
 Unlike Tier 0’s Grab, this represents someone with skill and training making the attempt.
 This could represent a skilled wrestler’s grab, a disciplined takedown, jujutsu locks, or the like.

 #### Healing Burst